Millennium Prize Problems

 The Millennium Prize Problems are seven well-known complex mathematical problems selected by the Clay Mathematics Institute in 2000.
-The Clay Institute has pledged a US $1 million prize for the first correct solution to each problem.
+Each of the problems has a prize of one million US dollars for the first correct solution, pledged by the Clay Mathematics Institute.

-The Clay Mathematics Institute officially designated the title Millennium Problem for the seven unsolved mathematical problems, the Birch and Swinnerton-Dyer conjecture, Hodge conjecture, Navier–Stokes existence and smoothness, P versus NP problem, Riemann hypothesis, Yang–Mills existence and mass gap, and the Poincaré conjecture at the Millennium Meeting held on May 24, 2000.
-Thus, on the official website of the Clay Mathematics Institute, these seven problems are officially called the Millennium Problems.
+The Clay Mathematics Institute officially designated the title Millennium Prize Problem for the seven unsolved mathematical problems, the Birch and Swinnerton-Dyer conjecture, Hodge conjecture, Navier–Stokes existence and smoothness, P versus NP problem, Riemann hypothesis, Yang–Mills existence and mass gap, and the Poincaré conjecture at the Millennium Meeting held on May 24, 2000.
+Thus, on the official website of the Clay Mathematics Institute, these seven problems are officially called the Millennium Prize Problems.

-To date, the only Millennium Prize problem to have been solved is the Poincaré conjecture.
+As of 2026, the only Millennium Prize problem to have been officially declared solved is the Poincaré conjecture.
 The Clay Institute awarded the monetary prize to Russian mathematician Grigori Perelman in 2010.
-However, he declined the award as it was not also offered to Richard S. Hamilton, upon whose work Perelman built.
+However, he declined the award because it was not also offered to Richard S. Hamilton, upon whose work Perelman built.

+In September 2026, the American artificial intelligence company OpenAI presented a proposed counterexample to the Navier–Stokes existence and smoothness problem, saying that they do not intend to claim the Millennium Prize for the result.
+The Clay Institute only considers proposed solutions to Millennium Prize problems after at least two years since publication.
+The claimed result has yet to be verified by the independent mathematical community and is the subject of a priority dispute.